1Nastassia/rsschool-cv/cv.md

 ### Education

 I graduated from Polessy State University with a degree an economics.
-I just now go in the first cource of programming.
+I just now go in the first course of programming.

 ### English